 - September 2022: Air Europa, Flair, ITA Airways, Volaris El Salvador

-Not all airlines have stuck around, though.
-Here's the list of airline removals through the years:
+However, not all airlines have stuck around.
+Here's the list of airlines that have gone under or have exited the PreCheck program through the years:

 - October 2018: Dominican Wings, OneJet